nickf1227/TN-Bench/README.md

 - **Disk Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
 Data is read in 4K chunks to `/dev/null` here, making this a 4K sequential read test.
 4K was chosen because `ashift=12` for all recent ZFS pools created in TrueNAS.
 This test reads the first 10G of data on the disk, and is run 4 times.
 Run-to-run variance is expected, particularly on SSDs, as the data ends up inside of internal caches.
 For this reason, it is run 4 times and averaged.
 - **Results**: The script displays the results for each run and the average speed.
 This should give you an idea of the impacts of various thread-counts (as a synthetic representation of client-counts) and the ZFS ARC caching mechanism.

+**NOTE:** The script's run duration is dependant on the number of threads in your system as well as the number of disks in your system.
+Small all-flash systems may complete this benchmark in 15 minutes, while larger systems with spinning hardrives may take several hours.
+The script will not stop other I/O activity on a production system, but will severely limit performance.
+This benchmark is best run on a system with no other workload.
+This will give you the best outcome in terms of the accuracy of the data, in addition to not creating angry users.
 ### Cleanup

 After the benchmarking is complete, the script prompts you to delete the datasets created during the process.